ioChem-BD/documentation-data-conversion/out/md/html/mopac_log.md

 After header section, our HTML resume will output a xyz coordinates table with current molecule atoms.

-For every atom, we will output it\'s serial number, atom type, coordinates in angstroms.
+For every atom, we will output it's serial number, atom type, coordinates in angstroms.

 Initially its readed from [geometry module](/out/md/cml/mopac_log/geometry-d3e35338.md)